verusarm/VerusCoin/README.md

 First time you'll need to get assorted startup values downloaded.
 This takes a moderate amount of time once but then does not need to be repeated unless you bring a new system up.
 The command is:
 ```
-./zcutil/fetch-params.sh
+zcutil/fetch-params.sh
 ```
 Building for Ubuntu/Mint/Debian:
 ```
-./zcutil/build.sh
+zcutil/build.sh
 ```
 Building for Mac OS/X (see README-MAC.md):
 ```
-./zcutil/build-mac.sh
+zcutil/build-mac.sh
 ```
 Building for Windows:
 ```
-./zcutil/build-win.sh
+zcutil/build-win.sh
 ```
 VerusCoin
 ------
 We develop on dev and some other branches and produce releases of of the master branch, using pull requests to manage what goes into master.
 The dev branch is considered the bleeding edge codebase, and may even be oncompatible from time to time, while the master-branch is considered tested (unit tests, runtime tests, functionality).
-At no point of time do the Komodo Platform developers or Verus Developers take any responsbility for any damage out of the usage of this software.
+At no point of time do the Komodo Platform developers or Verus Developers take any responsibility for any damage out of the usage of this software.

 Verus builds for all operating systems out of the same codebase.
 Follow the OS specific instructions from below.